jackdesert/dailydancer/README.md

   * Load Testing
   * Using the artwork from one of the fiverr artists (in /doc/artwork)

+NEEDS PRIORITIZATION

+  * Allow google to index either the faq page or the main page (without events)

 Notes from Jennifer:
   * Can it bring in things from the facebook list too?